-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock, which consists solely of MegaChips; - each of our named executive officers and our chief financial officer (collectively, our executive officers); - each of our directors; - all of our current executive officers and directors as a group; and - each of the selling stockholders.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock, which consists solely of MegaChips; - each of our named executive officers and our chief financial officer (collectively, our executive officers); - each of our directors; and - all of our current executive officers and directors as a group.

 The percentage ownership information under the column "Percentage of shares beneficially owned prior to this offering" is based on 15,060,619 shares of common stock outstanding as of April 30, 2020.
-The percentage ownership information under the column "Beneficial Ownership of Shares After the Offering" is based on the sale of shares of common stock in this offering by us, based on an assumed public offering price of per share, the last reported sale price of our common stock on June , 2020.
+The percentage ownership information under the column "Beneficial Ownership of Shares After the Offering" is based on the sale of 1,000,000 shares of common stock in this offering by us.
 The table below assumes no exercise of the underwriters' option to purchase additional shares from us in the offering.

 Information with respect to beneficial ownership has been furnished by each director, officer, or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
 In addition, the rules include shares of our common stock issuable upon the vesting of restricted stock units or pursuant to the exercise of stock options or warrants that will vest or are either immediately exercisable or exercisable within 60 days of March 31, 2020.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.